The History of Cedar Tree Montessori

 Cedar Tree has grown to have a staff of over 15 with two administrators and 13 full-time and part-time teachers as of 2021.
 We have a ratio of 10:1 in our Children’s House classrooms and 8:1 in our Elementary classrooms.

-Kim Feerer, our Director, Founder and Lead Lower Elementary teacher was recognized as a finalist in the 2015 Professional Woman of the Year by the Whatcom Women in Business organization. http://wwib.org/
+Kim Feerer, our Founder was recognized as a finalist in the 2015 Professional Woman of the Year by the Whatcom Women in Business organization. http://wwib.org/

 Today, Cedar Tree Montessori, is a state and federal non-profit institution, under 501 (c) (3) tax code.
 Our nonprofit number is 91-1953283.
 Your donations and contributions to fundraisers are tax deductible.